800,000 people live in 26 cities under blockade in Burkina Faso since March 2022, with little or no access to basic supplies and facilities

 "The humanitarian community must reaffirm its commitment to engage with all actors in order to gain access to people trapped in besieged cities across Burkina Faso.
 It is crucial that the HRP is fully funded, including specifically nutrition services and commodities, to address drivers of food insecurity and to prevent the number of people going hungry to double before the year ends.

 The International Rescue Committee IRC began work in Burkina Faso in 2019.
 The intervention started in Djibo, which hosts a large internally displaced population and is currently under siege by non-state armed groups, severely affecting humanitarian access.
 IRC provides safe water and sanitation services.
-IRC has also established a primary health care program, which includes reproductive health care and community-based services for childhood illness, malnutrition, and disease prevention.
+IRC has also established a primary healthcare programme, which includes reproductive health care and community-based services for childhood illness, malnutrition, and disease prevention.